Gerdagithub/migrant-info-platform/README.md

 - Chunks are embedded using the all-MiniLM-L6-v2 model and stored in a FAISS vector store

 At runtime:
-- The user's question is embedded
+- The user's query is converted into an embedding vector
 - 3 the most similar chunks are retrieved from FAISS
 - The context is sent to a language model (Gemma 7B-Instruct) to generate a response